Ghar Wapsi: Tripura

 In January 2019, 96 Tribal families that converted to Christianity 9 years prior, underwent Ghar Wapsi to reconvert back to Hinduism.
 The event took place in Kailashahar in Unakoti district in Tripura.
 The event was done by the Hindu Jagaran Mancham, an affiliate of the RSS, and the Vishwa Hindu Parishad (VHP).

 Kerala

 In 2015, about 35 people were reportedly converted to Hinduism at an event organised by the Vishwa Hindu Parishad (VHP) in Alappuzha.
 In 2015, 35 people converted to Hinduism in Kottayam district.
 They were Dalit families who had converted to Christianity a few generations back.

-In 2021, 209 Christians converted to Hinduism, while 32 Muslims converted to Hinduism.
+In 2021, 209 Christians and 32 Muslims converted to Hinduism.

 Tamil Nadu

 In 2015, first Ghar Wapsi happened in Tamil Nadu where 18 Dalit Christians reconverted to Hinduism by a ceremony done by the Hindu Makkal Katchi.

 Gujarat

 In 2020, 144 tribal Hindus who converted to Christianity many years ago converted back to Hinduism in Dang district, Gujarat by the Agniveer organisation.